guertinlab/Nascent_RNA_Methods/README.md

 ## DEGRADATION RNA INTEGRITY

 We measure RNA degradation by searching for overlap between paired end reads with `flash` and the resultant histogram output.
-An _ad hoc_
+We empirically found that there are fewer reads withint eh range of 10 - 20 than the range of 30 - 40 for high quality libraries.
+RNA only starts to protrude from the RNA Polymerase II exit channel at about 20 bases, so 20 base of RNA is protected from degradation during the run on.
+Libraries with a substantial amount of degradation after the run on have species in the range 10 - 20.
+A degradation ratio of less than 1 indicates a high quality library.